eclipse-archived/codewind-docs/docs/_documentations/overview.md

 Codewind also supplies [Appsody](https://appsody.dev/) project templates for many languages and frameworks.

-### What are the pre-requisites for Codewind?
+### What are the prerequisites for Codewind?
-Codewind requires Docker Desktop/Docker engine and Docker compose.
-If you are using Linux then you also need to install Docker Compose.
+Codewind requires Docker Desktop for Windows or Mac, or Docker Engine and Docker Compose for Linux.

 ### Can I contribute to the project?
 Codewind is an [open source Eclipse project](https://github.com/eclipse/codewind).

-[Contribute  in Github](https://github.com/eclipse/codewind) and let us know what you think via [Mattermost](https://mattermost.eclipse.org/eclipse/channels/eclipse-codewind).
+[Contribute in GitHub](https://github.com/eclipse/codewind) and let us know what you think via [Mattermost](https://mattermost.eclipse.org/eclipse/channels/eclipse-codewind).